-Gary McIlvaine is 40 years old.
-He is from St. Louis, Missouri, and worked as a director in a large grocery store prior to teaching.
-He now teaches Biology and English at an International school in Chongqing.
-Read more about his experiences teaching English in China: Chongqing, China English Teaching Q and A with Gary McIlvaine
+Gary McIlvaine is in his mid-40's and from St. Louis, Missouri.
+He worked as a Director in a large grocery store prior to teaching.
+He now teaches Biology and English at an International school in Chongqing, China.

 Want to Learn More About Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - Top 10 Things To Do While Living & Teaching in Yakutia, Russia